 Where relevant World Bank group guidelines or policies (e.g. IFC Performance Standards) exist for the specific issues, such as on involuntary resettlement, cultural heritage and indigenous people, Sakhalin Energy aims to comply with international best practice as well.
-There are certain discrepancies between the RF requirements and IFC Performance Standards regarding some specific issues such as the requirement for Free.
-Prior, and Informed Consent of the Indigenous Peoples FPIC). community grievance procedure requirements etc. The company intends to meeting requirements related to stakeholder engagement (see International IFC Requirements Specification of Social Performance Standard available on company's website).
-In addition, the company intends to meet the spirit of key conventions and treaties that have not yet been ratified by the Russian Federation but which are nevertheless deemed to have relevance to the project as set out in the HSESAP.
-The first edition of the HSESAP was posted on the company's websites in Russian and English in January 2006.
+There are certain discrepancies between the RF requirements and IFC Performance Standards regarding some specific issues such as the requirement for Free, Prior, and Informed Consent of the Indigenous Peoples FPIC), community grievance procedure requirements etc. The company intends to meeting IFC requirements related to stakeholder engagement (see International Requirements Specification of Social Performance Standard available on company's website).
+Furthermore, as per the Health, Safety, Environmental and Social Action Plan (HSESAP), the company seeks to act in keeping with key conventions and treaties which are not yet ratified by the Russian Federation.
+The Russian and English versions of HSESAP Rev. 1 were published on the company website in January 2006.

 The HSESAP is a "living document" and as such it is subject for periodic review.
 Good practice requires that the effectiveness of HSESAP commitments be monitored to determine whether mitigation measures are effective.
-Through this process the company determines whether any commitment needs amending, either to be made more explicit or altered, to remove the commitment if the action to which it refers has ceased, as stipulated in Section 3.4 of HSESAP.
+Through this process the company determines whether any commitment needs amending, either to be made more explicit or altered, to remove the commitment if the action to which it refers has ceased, as stipulated in Section 3.4 of HSESAP1.
 As a result of this monitoring activity, the HSESAP was revised in 2007, and published on the company website along with a rationale for each change made.
-In 2011 the company in agreements with lenders and their independent environmental consultant (IEC) has finalised the third revision with its posting on the company's website.
+In 2010 the company in agreements with lenders and their independent environmental consultant (IEC) has finalised the third revision with its posting on the company's website.
 In 2012 the company in agreements with lenders and their independent environmental consultant (IEC) has finalised revision of the international requirements applied by the company, primarily IFC PS 2012 edition, with posting of the revised HSESAP's updated standard specifications on the company's website.
 The company's environmental and social performance is monitored against its commitments stipulated in the HSESAP.
+Revision 4 of HSESAP issued by the company in 2014 accommodated recent changes to the Russian laws and regulations, as well as the updated international requirements and the company's hands-on experience.
+Revision 4 of the HSESAP will be uploaded to the Company's website in Q2 2015.

-&lt;sup>1 Section 3.4 "Changes in Commitments" of HSESAP specifies the process relating to amendments to the HSESAP obligations.
+1 Section 3.4 "Changes in Commitments" of HSESAP specifies the process relating to amendments to the HSESAP obligations.